Author Archives: HBKoplowitz

 — 9039 Sunset Blvd on the Strip – A Brief Photographic History.

-Billboard Live was ahead of its time, spending millions of dollars to try to accomplish what most smartphones can do today, which was videoconference from the club.
-The bar was also kind of creepy, with spycams everywhere.
-It also had the first JumboTron outside of a sports arena, which loomed over the traffic on the Sunset Strip.
+The short-lived Billboard Live on the Sunset Strip in Hollywood was ahead of its time, spending millions of dollars to try to accomplish what most smartphones can do today, which was videoconference from the club.
+The bar was kind of creepy, with webcams everywhere.
+It also had the first JumboTron outside of a sports arena, which loomed over the traffic on the Strip.
 The high tech bar didn’t last long; 18 months later it was renamed the Key Club, and most of its cyber-gadgetry was decommissioned.

 Billboard Live 10/9/1997